DannyArends/CTLmapping/README.md

 bibtex format [TODO: bibtex with DOIs].

 ### Option 1) Installing the R package
-The quickest way to start mapping CTLs, is to install the package directly into R from Github using the devtools package:
+The quickest and prefered way to start mapping CTLs, is to install the package directly into R from Github using the [devtools](https://cran.r-project.org/web/packages/devtools/index.html) package.
+However for this to work, Rtools needs to be installed on the system.
+Download and install the version of [Rtools](https://cran.r-project.org/bin/windows/Rtools/) that matches your current R version.

+After installation, run the following commands in the R terminal to install the CTL mapping package.
+Uncomment the first line (by removing the #), if you do not have devtools installed yet:

 ```
 # install.packages("devtools")